openhab/openhab-alexa/README.md

 # Amazon Alexa Smart Home skill for openHAB 2

-This is a nodejs / lambda application that connects the Alexa Smart Home API to to a user's openHAB instance, either directly or through the openHAB Cloud service (preferred).
+This is a nodejs / lambda application that connects the Alexa Smart Home API to a user's openHAB instance, either directly or through the openHAB Cloud service (preferred).
 The Smart Home API is not a general skill API, it allows the user to bypass using a application wake work and instead ask Alexa to perform a smart home action like "Alexa turn lights on"

 This is designed to use the Homekit style tags in openHAB 2 to bind a user's devices to Alexa.
 This does not work with openHAB 1.x because there is no tagging mechanism.
 If you want to use the Alexa Smart Home skill with openHAB 1, you may use [this fork](https://github.com/paphko/openhab-alexa/tree/oh1_oh2_groups) which uses a group to bind user's devices to Alexa.